AI

 Monitor help desk requests as a leading indicator.
 Spikes in support requests signal either poor training or tool design problems.
 Declining requests over time show people developing real competence.
 But requests that never decrease suggest fundamental usability issues.

 Measure psychological safety through questions about experimentation.
 Ask: Do you feel comfortable trying AI approaches that might not work?
 Do you discuss AI failures openly with your team?
-Can you raise concerns about AI without worrying about being seen as resistant to change?
-These questions reveal whether you have created conditions for sustainable adoption or forced compliance that will collapse.
+Can you raise concerns about AI without worrying about being seen as resistant?
+These questions reveal whether you’ve created conditions for sustainable adoption or just forced compliance that will eventually collapse.

 Look at creation versus consumption.
 Are people only using AI outputs others created?
-Or are they creating AI-assisted work products themselves?
+Or are they building AI-assisted work products themselves?
 Creation signals genuine integration into work practices.
 Consumption alone suggests superficial adoption.

-The real measure?
-Six months in, can people imagine working without the AI tools they resisted initially?
+The real test: six months in, can people imagine working without the AI tools they initially resisted?
 If yes, you built something sustainable.
 If no, you installed software, not change.

-Change management for AI is not about managing resistance to technology.
-It is about helping people navigate one of the more significant professional transitions many will face.
+Change management for AI isn’t about managing resistance to technology.
+It’s about helping people work through one of the more significant professional transitions many of them will face.
 Treat it like project management for humans.
 Set clear milestones.
 Track progress honestly.
 Adjust based on what you learn.
 Celebrate when people figure out how to make it work.

 The technology part is easy.
 The human part is where most companies fail.
-Do not be most companies.
+Don’t be most companies.

 About the Author